ghassencherni/mariadb_galera_cluster/README.md

 ## Getting Started

-To run mysql in master and slave replication :
+To run MariaDB deployement :

   1. Install Ansible on your machine